goFrendiAsgard/No-CMS/readme.md

   The plugin he made allowed me to make separation between themes elements He is a member of CodeIgniter Reactor Engineer.
 His pyro-CMS also inspire me a lot (although I take different approach)
 * John Skoumbourdis <-- He is the one who make groceryCRUD.
-  It boost the development of Neo-CMS by provide very easy CRUD.
+  It boost the development of No-CMS by provide very easy CRUD.
-  He also give me some moral support to continue the development of Neo-CMS.
+  He also give me some moral support to continue the development of No-CMS.
 * Zusana Pudyastuti <-- She was my English Lecturer, A very good one who encourage me to speak English.
   It is a miracle for me to write this section in English :D
 * Mukhlies Amien <-- He is one of my best friends.
 In this project, his role is advisor and tester.